MicrosoftDocs/azure-devops-docs/docs/extend/develop/upload-tasks.md

 ## Upload tasks to Azure DevOps collection

 > [!TIP]
-> If you need to update in-the-box pipeline tasks, you can clone [azure-pipelines-tasks](https://github.com/microsoft/azure-pipelines-tasks) repo and build required tasks following [the guideline - how to build tasks](https://github.com/microsoft/azure-pipelines-tasks/blob/master/docs/contribute.md#install-dependencies).
+> If you need to update in-the-box pipeline tasks, you can clone [azure-pipelines-tasks](https://github.com/microsoft/azure-pipelines-tasks) repository and build required tasks following [the guideline - how to build tasks](https://github.com/microsoft/azure-pipelines-tasks/blob/master/docs/contribute.md#install-dependencies).

 Now you can start to upload task using `tfx`.